OtagoCarpentries/minibaz2020/setup.md

 # Software Install Instructions
 Instuctions to install the software a required by the workshops are below.

-If you stike difficulty there will be helpers available 9-9.30 each day, and during the workshops
+If you strike difficulty there will be helpers available 9-9.30 each day, and during the workshops

 Workshop | Software needed